|Oracle® Database Platform Guide

 Note:Oracle RAC requires additional configuration tools.
-See Oracle Real Application Clusters Administration and Deployment Guide for information on creating logical partitions and assigning symbolic links.
+See Oracle Real Application Clusters Administration and Deployment Guide for information.
 Do not use this appendix to create partitions for Oracle RAC.

 Datafiles for tablespaces can be stored on a file system or on raw partitions.
 A raw partition is a portion of a physical disk that is accessed at the lowest possible level.
 Input/output (I/O) to a raw partition offers approximately a 5% to 10% performance improvement over I/O to a partition with a file system on it.

 A physical disk represents the entire disk and points to the following:

 x is automatically defined by Windows for every hard disk in the computer.
 For example, a computer with three hard disks will have the following symbolic links:

 \\.\PhysicalDrive0 =\Device\Harddisk0\Partition0 \\.\PhysicalDrive1 =\Device\Harddisk1\Partition0 \\.\PhysicalDrive2 =\Device\Harddisk2\Partition0

 Partition0 is special, because it represents the entire physical disk regardless of any partitioning scheme on that disk.
 Windows writes a signature on the first block of all disks it recognizes.
 To avoid overwriting that block, Oracle Database skips the first block of a physical raw partition that is used for an Oracle Database datafile.